Getting ready for Running Remote 2024: Sessions We’re Most Excited About

 On April 23rd, from 10:20 – 11:00 local time, on Radical stage, Mr. Raj Choudhury, a professor at Harvard Business School, will share his thoughts on what hybrid work could mean in the future.

-Companies are more and more exploring retreats as one of the offsite community outlets for their teams, but what if there are more possibilities other than an annual company retreat?
+Companies are increasingly exploring team retreats as one of the offsite community outlets for their employees, but we are also interested to hear if there are more possibilities other than an annual company retreat?
 Dr. Choudhury will talk about different locations and situations where and when remote teams can meet.

 For us, this speech seems very interesting as it shows us that the future will birth new solutions to meet the needs of this new wave of hybrid work.
 Downtown offices and coworking solutions will not suffice, and this definitely gives space for new models of coliving spaces specialized for remote teams.